-Any candidate seeking the second highest office of the land is showing ambition, but this is only seen as negative for women: Men running for office have ambition while women running for office are ambitious.
+Any political, business, media, or government leader has ambition but this is only seen as negative for women: Men running for office have ambition while women running for office are ambitious.
 It creates a double standard that punishes women while celebrating men for doing the same.

 When Romney chose Paul Ryan as his running mate, the press called Ryan "a young, ambitious beltway insider, with a camera-ready presence" while Kamala Harris was recently labeled "too ambitious" to be vice president.
-Ambition for women candidates should not be treated in a different light.
+Ambition for women should not be treated in a different light.